Aden Ayro: History

 Following his injury in the U.S. airstrike, Ayro vanished.
 Due to al-Shabaab's decentralized command structure, it was not clear who was in overall charge of the group.
 In March 2007, al-Qaeda named Ayro as its top leader in Somalia, suggesting that he was still engaged in al-Shabaab activities and communicating with his commanders in Mogadishu from his hideout.
 Ayro briefly returned to Mogadishu in August 2007 but was asked to leave by concerned clan elders because they feared he would "bring more trouble to everybody".
 He was reported to have been constantly on the move, seldom staying in one place for long, typically spending only a few days in each location.
 In December 2007, a Somali website announced Ahmed Godane, known as Abu Zubeyr, as the official Emir of al-Shabaab.

 Death

 On 1 May 2008, Aero and another important leader of the al-Shabaab, Sheikh Muhyadin Omar, were killed by a U.S. airstrike on his house in the town of Dhusamareb.
 Paul Salopek reported in the Chicago Tribune that jihadists vowed to kill every foreigner in Somalia in response.

+After the killing of the group's leader Aden Hashi Ayro in 2008, al-Shabaab began publicly courting Osama bin Laden in a bid to become part of al-Qaeda, but was rebuffed by bin Laden.